lacanoid/pgddl/README.md

 That said, it has still proven useful in a number of situations.

-Curently tested on PostgreSQL 9.6.
+Curently developed and tested on PostgreSQL 9.6.
 Might work with other versions.

 Installation